 A: A non-renewable scholarship is an award that will be given to a single recipient for one academic year only--per, the scholarship requirements, a new recipient will be selected each year.
 If you have received a scholarship that is indicated as non-renewable, be sure to submit an application for the following academic year so you will be considered for other scholarships.

 A: While university scholarship policy states that Merit scholarships are not stackable, meaning they can’t be combined with any other scholarship awarded by a university entity except in special cases, it would still be beneficial for you to apply for college scholarships.
 We have many scholarships within the college that are larger than some Merit scholarships.
 If you are awarded one of these scholarships, the larger award would replace the Merit scholarship.
-If you should become ineligible for the college scholarship, you would still be guaranteed the Merit scholarship you were previously awarded as long as you was still meeting those minimum requirements (3.25 GPA, full time 12 credit hour enrollment each semester).
+If you should become ineligible for the college scholarship, you would still be guaranteed the Merit scholarship you were previously awarded as long as you were still meeting those minimum requirements (3.25 GPA, full time 12 credit hour enrollment each semester).

 There is also a possibility that you may be awarded a college scholarship that would be smaller than your Merit scholarship award.
 In this situation, the smaller scholarship would simply become part of your Merit award funding.
 While you wouldn’t receive additional funding, accepting any college scholarship has a higher honor associated with it.
 You would be connected to the donors and alum who provided the scholarship as well as the department faculty who selected recipients.